Kong/docs.konghq.com/app/_src/gateway/admin-api/index.md

-This API is similar to the [Kong Gateway admin API](/gateway/admin-api/) with a few major differences:
+This API is similar to the [Kong Gateway admin API](/gateway/admin-api/) with a few notable differences:

-* No `PATCH` methods.
+* `PATCH` methods are not supported
 > `PATCH` methods are not yet available in the Konnect core entities endpoint.
 Update operations can be performed with the `PUT` method.

-* Non-backwards compatible error responses.
+* Updated error responses
 >  Error responses returned in Konnect core entities endpoint are not compatible with the error responses returned by the Kong Admin APIs.

-* `POST` methods do not support URL encoded forms.
+* `POST` methods only support `application/json`
 > The content types `application/x-www-form-urlencoded` and `multipart/form-data` are not supported in the Konnect core entities endpoint.
-Please use application/json.
+Please use `application/json`.

-* All core entities endpoints include only the top level path.
+* Nested endpoints are not supported
-> For example, to retrieve a route, only `/routes/{route name or id}` is supported.
+>  Core entities endpoints include only the top level path.
+For example, to retrieve a route, only `/routes/{route name or id}` is supported.
+Nested endpoints are not available in Konnect.

 {:.note}
 > Note: These gaps will be closed in future versions.